Client Services: 1-866-844-2522

 Iowa City IA 52242

-Q: Do you need the affected parent's blood?
+Q: Do I need to send the affected parent's blood?

 Q: Do you need the prior test results of the affected parent?